carlssonnp/test-another-remote-/answers/abel/R - 4 - OO field guide.md

 1. Which S4 generic has the most methods defined for it?
 Which S4 class has the most methods associated with it?

+I don't know how to list all S4 generics.

 2. What happens if you define a new S4 class that doesn’t “contain” an existing class?
 (Hint: read about virtual classes in ?Classes.)

+`> setClass("Person",
++          slots = list(name = "character", age = "numeric"))
+> getClass("Person")@contains
+list()`

+From documentation for `?setClass`, the default value for `contains` is `character()`.

 3. What happens if you pass an S4 object to an S3 generic?
 What happens if you pass an S3 object to an S4 generic?
-(Hint: read ?setOldClass for the second case.)
+(Hint: read `?setOldClass` for the second case.)

+If you pass an S4 object to an S3 generic, R will try to "coerce" the S4 object into a valid object for the method. (from documentation of Class definitions)

+If you pass an S3 object to and S4 generic, (?)

+However, you can register an S3 class as an S4 class using `setOldClass()`.

+**OO Field Guide: RC**